aces/Loris/docs/Routing.md

-of benefits over the custom scripts in the htdocs directory used by previous LORIS releases such as reducing the dependency on Apache, removing the dependency on mod_rewrite, and making it possible for Modules to declare their own custom routes with complex path components or use the same access checking mechanisms as the rest of LORIS automatically.
+of benefits over the custom scripts in the htdocs directory used by previous LORIS releases such as reducing the dependency on Apache, removing the dependency on mod_rewrite, and making it possible for modules to declare their own custom routes with complex path components or use the same access checking mechanisms as the rest of LORIS automatically.

-The AjaxHelper.php and associated module/*/ajax/*.php scripts are being deprecated as a result.
+The AjaxHelper.php and associated `module/*/ajax/*.php` scripts are being deprecated as a result.

 In the new architecture, modules should implement an endpoint which